Conformally invariant differential operators on Heisenberg groups and minimal representations: Outlook

 \section{Outlook}

-Minimal representations have shown to be of importance in the theory of automorphic representations, for instance in the construction of exceptional theta series (see e.g. \cite{KPW02}), the study of Fourier coefficients of automorphic forms (see e.g. \cite{GGKPS18,GGKPS19}) or the study of local components of global automorphic representations (see e.g. \cite{BS18,KS15}).
+Minimal representations have shown to be of importance in the theory of automorphic representations, for instance in the construction of exceptional theta series (see e.g. \cite{KPW02}), the study of Fourier coefficients of automorphic forms (see e.g. \cite{GGKPS22a,GGKPS22b}) or the study of local components of global automorphic representations (see e.g. \cite{BS18,KS15}).
 Some of these works use $L^2$-realizations of minimal representations.
-We hope that our new $L^2$-models might help to generalize some of their results.
+We hope that our new $L^2$-models might help to generalize some of these results.

 Another possible application concerns branching laws for unitary representations, i.e. the restriction of representations to subgroups. $L^2$-models have proven to be useful in the decomposition of restricted representations since here classical spectral theory of differential operators can be applied (see e.g. \cite{Dvo07,KO03b,MO15}).
 We expect our new $L^2$-models to be useful for the decomposition of restrictions of minimal representations.
+In particular, we hope that these models allow for a more far-reaching and more explicit version of the theta correspondence.

 It has further been observed that explicit realizations of small representations have fruitful connections to geometry, analysis and special functions (see e.g. \cite{FL12,HKMM11,HSS12,Kob14,KM11,KO03a,KO03c,KoMo11}).
 In our $L^2$-models the explicit $K$-finite vectors exhibited in Chapter~\ref{ch:LKT} are for instance expressed in terms of $K$-Bessel functions.
 We believe that there are many additional connections between our new realizations and other branches of mathematics.
 For instance, it would be interesting to relate the $L^2$-model for the minimal representation of $G=\SO(p,q)$ constructed in this paper to the one obtained in \cite{KM11,KO03c} by an explicit integral transformation.
+Similarly, one could try to find an explicit intertwining operator between our $L^2$-model and the realization constructed in \cite{AF12,BK94} on sections of the half-form bundle over the minimal nilpotent $K_\CC$-orbit.

 A more direct further line of research is the investigation of the missing case $G=F_{4(4)}$ for which we expect a similar, possibly vector-valued, $L^2$-model.
-Also the case of Hermitian groups, which is missing in this work, is a possible further research question (see Section~\ref{sec:HermVsNonHerm} for some structural results in this situation).
+Also the case of Hermitian groups, which is missing in this work, is a possible further research question (see Section~\ref{sec:HermVsNonHerm} for some structural results in this situation and the recent preprint \cite{Zha21} for structural results about the corresponding spherical degenerate principal series).